New Technology

 The surgery is done after anesthetizing the areas.
 The recipient site is prepared.
 Donor tissue is taken and placed on the prepared recipient site.
 A dressing is usually placed to protect the area during the first week of healing, and no brushing is allowed in the area of the dressing.

 Moderate discomfort may be present when the anesthesia wears off.
 Take the first dose of your pain medication before the numbness goes away.
-The day after the surgery you may need only two aspirins or Tylenol for any discomfort, taken with lots of liquid every 3 to 4 hours as needed.
+You may need only two Motrin tablets or Tylenol for any discomfort, taken with lots of liquid every 4 to 6 hours as needed.
 Soreness may persist for up to two weeks.
 Avoid irritating the surgical sites and eating spicy foods.
-The dressing will be removed oneto two weeks after the surgery but the graft does not heal completely until after several weeks.
+The dressing will be removed one to two weeks after the surgery but the graft does not heal completely until after several weeks.
 After the dressing is removed you need to start gently cleaning the teeth in the area of the surgery to promote faster healing.
 A Q-tip moistened with water or a medicinal mouthrinse such as Listerine or Peridex should be used to rub gently the necks of the teeth to keep the area of the surgery clean until the gums heal enough that you can brush comfortably.
 The success of this type of graft to increase the amount of hard gum tissue is very high.

 Subepithelial Connective Tissue Graft